-- Applications are reviewed by a committee prior to decisions to interview.
+- Applications are reviewed by a committee prior to decisions to issuing interview invitations.
 You may contact the residency coordinator, Ms. Christina Mayne, if you have any questions regarding the status of your application.
 However, due to the large volume of emails we receive it may not be possible to answer all individual questions.

 - We typically offer a few more interview spots than the schedule will accommodate; therefore, you are strongly urged to set up an interview date as soon as you get an invitation.
 If all our interview slots are full, we create a Waiting List.
 Please be advised that being placed on the Waiting List does not guarantee that you will get an interview.
 We will contact you as openings arise.

 - We use Interview Broker for scheduling interviews

 In order to have ample time to thoroughly review the large number of high-quality applications received, we plan to begin issuing interview invitations on a rolling basis, beginning on the unified release date which is currently TBD (typically mid to late October).